-It is not something often touched upon, but Nina Simone did in fact know Malcolm.
+It is not something often touched upon, but Nina Simone did, in fact, know Malcolm.
 The new documentary on Simone, which is coming to Netflix, mentions their friendship.
 They became neighbors when she lived in Mount Vernon, a suburb where many well-to-do Blacks presided.
 She came to know Malcolm’s family and would have gatherings with them.
 Simone’s birthday falls on February 21st, the day Malcolm was assassinated.
-According to a story from the Amsterdam News on April 17th, 1965, after Malcolm was killed she performed at the Apollo theater as part of a benefit to raise money for his family.
+According to a story from the Amsterdam News on April 17th, 1965, after Malcolm was killed she performed at the Apollo Theater as part of a benefit to raise money for his family.

 In his early days when Malcolm would criticize Black civil rights leaders, he often brought up those in interracial marriages and labeled them as false representatives of Black people.
-On several occasions he mentioned Lorraine Hansberry as one such example.
+On several occasions, he mentioned Lorraine Hansberry as one such example.
 As the story goes, Hansberry was so furious about this that she cornered Malcolm at a party, and in a rare instance, Malcolm was speechless.
 The two made up though and would remain friends.

 Hansberry and Malcolm share today as their birthday.
 Even though they only knew each other for a short time, when Hansberry died, Malcolm attended her funeral.
 Many other Black celebrities were also present, such as Martin Luther King, who spoke.
 This was in January of 1965, and Malcolm would only remain alive for another month.

-Sam Cooke had become friends with Muhammad Ali, and was then connected with Malcolm X. Cooke first met Malcolm in Harlem at a performance at the Apollo Theater.
+Sam Cooke had become friends with Muhammad Ali and was then connected with Malcolm X. Cooke first met Malcolm in Harlem at a performance at the Apollo Theater.
 The three of them met during a stay at Harlem’s Hotel Theresa in 1963, and Cooke came to admire them.
 Cooke saw in them the same sense of self-determination he had as a musician who owned his music.

-After Ali had fought Sunny Liston, the three shared a hotel room with football player Jim Brown, where they had a private celebration.
+After Ali had fought Sonny Liston, the three shared a hotel room with football player Jim Brown, where they had a private celebration.
 A recent play called One Night In Miami imagined what the four of them would have talked about, and how they would have related to each other based on their viewpoints and experiences.
 Shortly after this historic encounter, Ali would announce his conversion to Islam to the world.
 He would also record music with Cooke, who was killed later that year.

-The two icons surprisingly never met, but were about to before Robeson’s death.
+The two icons surprisingly never met but were about to before Robeson’s death.
 Both Robeson and Malcolm were at Lorraine Hansberry’s funeral, with Robeson delivering the eulogy.
 While the two did not speak, according to an Amsterdam News story from May 1, 1965, Ossie Davis said that Malcolm wanted to arrange a meeting with Robeson.
 Unfortunately, Malcolm did not get to meet with Robeson before he was killed.